surfacesyntacticud/guidelines/content/docs/language/mandarin chinese/syntaxic/directional_complement.md

 {{< / conll_interactive >}}

 ## Remarks
 - You can find a SVC (see SVC in mandarin) construction at the end of directional complement verbs chain (我出去玩).
-The head of this word is the last verb of the directional complement verb chain (here 去) and the label is `comp:svc`.
+The head of this word is the last verb of the directional complement verb chain (here 去) and the label is `compound:svc`.

 - For V + 出/起 (+ 来), we annotate this as comp:dir.
 It serves as an (imagé).